 David Bratman is co-editor of Tolkien Studies: An Annual Scholarly Review, and former editor of Mythprint, the bulletin of The Mythopoeic Society.
 He likes to write about Tolkienian biography and bibliography.

 [Full text is provided here in the event that the original blog post is no longer available.
-If possible, please read the original post at The Tolkien Society.]
+If possible, please read at .]